zwicker-group/py-pde/docs/source/manual/basic_usage.rst

 underlying space.
 In particular, the package offers Cartesian grids of `1` to `3` dimensions via
-:class:`~pde.grids.cartesian.CartesianGrid`, as well as curvilinear coordinate for spherically symmetric systems in two dimension (:class:`~pde.grids.spherical.PolarGrid`) and three dimensions (:class:`~pde.grids.spherical.SphericalGrid`), as well as the special class :class:`~pde.grids.cylindrical.CylindricalGrid` for a cylindrical geometry which is symmetric in the angle.
+:class:`~pde.grids.cartesian.CartesianGrid`, as well as curvilinear coordinate for spherically symmetric systems in two dimension (:class:`~pde.grids.spherical.PolarSymGrid`) and three dimensions (:class:`~pde.grids.spherical.SphericalSymGrid`), as well as the special class :class:`~pde.grids.cylindrical.CylindricalSymGrid` for a cylindrical geometry which is symmetric in the angle.

 All grids allow to set the size of the underlying geometry and the number of support